New Jersey Marital Settlement Agreements

 If one of you disagrees, the other can file a motion in court asking for a modification.
 The court always retains the power to modify terms relating to child custody and support in the event of a substantial change in circumstances.
 Terms relating to spousal support are also modifiable unless the MSA specifically states that they are not.
 Provisions relating to asset and debt distribution cannot usually be changed once the divorce is final, except perhaps in circumstances of nondisclosure.

-If you need to negotiate a Marital Settlement Agreement with your spouse or ex-spouse, our trustworthy and skilled New Jersey divorce attorneys can make sure that your agreement meets your current and future needs.
+We know you do not want to make any mistakes in your divorce.
+If you need to negotiate a Marital Settlement Agreement with your spouse or ex-spouse, our and skilled New Jersey divorce attorneys can make sure that your agreement meets your current needs and safeguards your future needs.